vmware-archive/kube-prod-runtime/docs/troubleshooting.md

 `cert-manager` logs can be retrieved directly from the pod:

 The first step for troubleshooting self-signed certificates consists of checking the logs in `cert-manager`. `cert-manager` logs can be retrieved by logging into Kibana and querying ....
-However, if you are unable to access Kibana, `cert-manager` the most recent logs can be retrieve directly from the running pod by performing the following steps:
+However, if you are unable to access Kibana, `cert-manager` the most recent logs can be retrieved directly from the running pod by performing the following steps:

 ```
 $ kubectl --namespace=kubeprod get pods --selector=name=cert-manager